Niir Project Consultancy Services

 Manufacturing Process—From Orchard to Oxygen-Barrier Pouch

-At a high level, the freeze-drying (lyophilization) process has three core stages: freezing, primary drying, and secondary drying.
-The flow below maps the journey and highlights where founders win or lose quality and cost.
+The freeze-drying (also called lyophilization) process can be characterized at a high level by three fundamental components: freezing, primary drying, and secondary drying.
+The diagram below outlines that journey and shows where founders win or lose quality and cost.

 Raw Fruit Handling & Pre-Processing